-Daily Scrum is a key part to any Scrum adoption.
+Daily Scrum is a vital part of any Scrum adoption.
 However, making sure the team is excited and participates fully can be a challenge.
 To make sure you take full advantage of this Scrum meeting, here are a couple of tips to help you succeed and motivate your team.

 1 – A Set Time & Place

-First and foremost, pick a clear time and place for your Daily Scrums.
-This may seem mundane and unnecessary, but having a routine will help your team fall into the habit and prepare for the meeting.
+First and foremost, pick a precise time and place for your Daily Scrums.
+This approach may seem mundane and unnecessary, but having a routine will help your team fall into the habit and prepare for the meeting.

 2 – Stand Up

-Daily Scrum is often called the Stand Up and there is good reason for that.
-As tempting as it may seem to stay seated while having this meeting (especially if it is being held in your office), you do have to actually stand up.
+Daily Scrum is often called the stand-up, and there is a good reason for that.
+As tempting as it may seem to stay seated while having this meeting (primarily if it is being held in your office), you do have actually to stand up.

-This adds a level of physicality to the meeting and where everyone is just a little bit uncomfortable there is a lesser chance of it becoming too long.
-Daily Scrums are meant to be quick updates on the progress and standing up ensures that.
+This routine adds a level of physicality to the meeting, and where everyone is just a little bit uncomfortable, there is a lesser chance of it becoming too long.
+Scrums are meant to be quick updates on the progress and standing up ensures that.

 3 – Be Clear on What to Say

 We all are very different in how we perceive and understand information.
 Thus when trying to communicate important things, we may have very different approaches.
 Daily Scrum, however, is not the place for much interpretation and should be clear and concise.